Keys to Successful Change in Your Organization

 The goal of every change initiative in an organization is to successfully execute strategies and methods for bringing about change and assisting people in accepting and adapting to it.
 A change initiative is not to adopt a new system or enforce a new policy.

-The change initiative definition includes the systematic approach that deals with the transition or transformation of organizational goals, core values and culture, and processes or technologies.
+The change initiative definition is the systematic approach that deals with the transition or transformation of organizational goals, core values, and culture, processes, or technologies.

 Change initiatives may be implemented to: